Hirakatashi Station

 Hirakatashi Station (枚方市駅, Hirakatashi-eki) is an interchange passenger railway station in located in the city of Hirakata, Osaka, Japan, operated by the private railway operator, Keihan Electric Railway.
 It is numbered "KH21".

 Lines

 Hirakatashi Station is served by the Keihan Main Line and is located 21.8 km from the starting point of the line at Yodoyabashi Station.
-It is also a terminus of the 6.9 kilometer Keihan Katano Line to Katano Station.
+It is also a terminus of the 6.9 kilometer Keihan Katano Line to Kisaichi Station.

 Layout

 The station has three elevated island platforms serving six tracks located on the third-floor level of the station building.